 I was never a stellar student in high school but by the time I got to college and could take subjects that interested me – mostly literature, sociology and philosophy – I fared much better.
 I had found my thing and that thing was reading and writing, the very things I struggled with as a middle-schooler.

 Years into a journalism and publishing career, a director of religious education whom I greatly respected asked me to teach.
 I remember saying no the first time she asked.
 Teach?
 Me?
 The B student who needed tutoring?
 You’ve got to be kidding.
 A year later, she asked again.
-She was serious and moved by her faith in me, so I gave it a go.
+She was serious and I was moved by her faith in me, so I gave it a go.
 And I liked it.
 The students and I were both learning.
 A lot.

 Not long after that, one of my former journalism professors asked me to coach a few students.
 A year later, I was hired to teach my first university course.

 As a writing instructor for almost twenty years now, I’ve only recently become aware that my teaching approach is borne out of those one-to-one sessions with that tutor.
 We process information differently.
 Some of us like to hear ourselves speak in the circle.
 Some of us would rather listen.
 Some of us read it and get it right there on the spot.
 Some of us need to read it over many times, away from the classroom, on our own.

 Though I still love to teach groups – the energy in a circle of people is electric and empowering – working with people individually speaks to my heart.
 It can be as simple as an amiable woman gently pulling and tugging at you while simultaneously holding a mirror so you can see what’s inside.